ISISComputingGroup/lewis-ess/docs/usage_with_python.rst

     $ pip install -r requirements-dev.txt

-If you want to use the EPICS adapter, you will also need to configure EPICS environment variables correctly.
+If you want to use the EPICS adapter, you will also need to configure a few more EPICS environment variables correctly.
 If you only want to communicate using EPICS locally via the loopback device, you can configure it like
 this: